faboyds/ng-chat/README.md

 * [theme]{ng-chat/core/theme.enum:Theme}: Defines the styling theme.
 There is a light (default) and a dark theme available.
 You can also supply this as a string.
 * [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
 Works with assets relative to the project using ng-chat.
 * [showMessageDate]{boolean}: Shows the date in which a message was sent.
 Default is true.
+* [showSendButton]{boolean}: Shows a button that send the typed message when pressed.
+Default is false.
 * [messageDatePipeFormat]{string}: The format for the pipe that is used when rendering the date in which a message was sent.
 Default is "short".
 * [groupAdapter]{IChatGroupAdapter}: A group adapter implementation to enable group chat.
 * [isViewportOnMobileEnabled]{boolean}: Allow ng-chat to render and be displayed on mobile devices.
 Default is false.